DarshK35/Kalashnikov-Card-Game/README.md

   1. Added debug functions for ease of error corrections.
   2. Updated instructions_screen.dat

-IMPORTANT NOTE: Curent build is not functional in terms of Game functions and AI opponent.
+<b>IMPORTANT NOTE: Curent build is not functional in terms of Game functions and AI opponent.</B>